Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 * As you can see, the power no longer drains when turned off and the player is also now able to turn on and turn off the flashlight!
 Great stuff!

-* The final touches for this component, is to cause the flashlight to not work as well as the UI elements to not show once the battery had depleted fully.
+* The final touches for this component, is to cause the flashlight to stop working as well as the UI elements to not show once the battery had depleted completely.
 We first reference back to the player movement or look script and create a new method which will check if the battery had reached 0, and if so, the flashlight is turned off permanently along with its UI elements.

 ```C#
     private void BatteryDepleted() // method for when battery runs out